-

 This comes at a tremendous cost to children.
 The psychosocial fact is acknowledged by secular agents that it is the mother’s provision of secure attachment from infancy, where children feel consistently loved and supported that is the essential foundation that predicts future emotional, mental, social, and cognitive outcomes.

 I grew up in a large family where our domineering father could not tolerate attention being taken away from him.
 Our family was one hot mess.
-As an adult, my mother sobbed out her guilt and regret to me for not taking proper care of us.
+When I was an adult my mother sobbed out her guilt and regret to me for not standing up for us kids.

 On the other end of the spectrum of attachment, one of the central themes in the famous slasher movie “Psycho” is Norman Bates’ intense attachment to his mother, leading him to adopt her persona, including and essentially her rejection of any other women in his life.